ASTR 1210 (O'Connell) Study Guide

 of Asteroid and Kuiper belts (Addison-Wesley)

-- Usually only modestly elliptical and lying close to the
+- Asteroid orbits are usually only modestly elliptical and lie

 - Most fall in the "main